NelisW/Router-Resetter/README.md

 # Router-Resetter

 ESP8266 code to power cycle a router if three different website pings all fails.
 Integrates with Home Assistant (HA) with auto-discovery via MQTT.
-Developed using the Arduino framework in PlatformIO.
+Developed using the Arduino framework

+The ESP pings three different web sites every ten seconds.
+If all three sites do not return replies for four tries (40 seconds), it is assumed that the internet is not connected and the power cycle is initiated.
+Power is down for some time, and then the ESP waits for a reconnect period before testing pings.
+The ESP is reboot every day.
+Times are as follows:

+   // ESP8266 times in milliseconds
+   #define second 1000
+   #define minute 60000
+   unsigned long DELAY_FOR_COMMS = 1 * second;           // wait for whatever on network (1)
+   unsigned long DELAY_WAIT_POWER_DOWN = 30 * second;     // this long no power (60)
+   unsigned long DELAY_WAIT_MODEM_POWER_UP = 150* second;   // wait for fibre and wifi network stable (300)
+   unsigned long PingPeriod = 10 * second;                // how long between pings (120))
+   unsigned long StateReportPeriod = 1 * second;
+   unsigned long MQTTReconnectPeriod = 5 * second;
+   unsigned long REBOOT_DELAY_MS = 24ul * 60 * 60 * 1000; // one day in mS (86 400 000)

+   unsigned long MaxNumPingFails = 4; // how many times must ping fail before reset

 ## Background